quarkly/community-kit/preview/docs/GoogleMap.md

 ## 📖 Detailed overview

-Компонент для добавления карты сервиса "Google Maps"
+Use this component to add maps from "Google Maps"

 ## 🎬 Live Demo